 Playful Inquiry depends on collaboration and courage.
 Join Opal School teachers in considering how powerful learning communities are constructed throughout the school year – starting in its very first days.

-Opal School Visitation Days 2018: Investigating the conditions that support playful inquiry
+Opal School Visitation Days 2019: Investigating the conditions that invite, extend, and sustain playful inquiry

 Choose from two sessions!

 Designed to immerse participants in Opal School practice, this multi-day workshop supports educators’ examination and application of approaches to playful inquiry through negotiated curriculum.
 Visit Opal School classrooms in session to observe, analyze, and reflect on inquiry-based learning through the tools of the arts and sciences.
 Talk with teachers about the joys and challenges of a practice that holds a strong image of children as thinkers, planners, and contributors to the community.

 Reading the World: Finding intersections between literacy, creativity and sustainability